Any28Flo/blogFront/README.md

 - [NodeJS](node) `>=18`
 - [npm](npm) v8.16.0 or greater

+- The blog-back must be up and running

 To verify things are set up properly, you can run this:

 ```shell